-There are actually several steps along the way towards a diagnosis of hereditary hemochromatosis.
+A diagnosis of hemochromatosis may happen in several steps.
 Even though iron overload is a very common genetic disorder, many people go years or decades before they find out they have it.

 Many doctors may not consider hemochromatosis in their diagnosis because they are thinking about other conditions that may have a similar presentation, such as arthritis, menopause, or general fatigue caused by any number of “normal” reasons.
 It is essential, however, that they be thorough and include iron overload in their differential diagnosis thought process.